obum/airbnb-clone-project/README.md

 + Redis: Used for caching and session management.
 + Docker: Containerization tool for consistent development and deployment environments.
 + CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

-# Team Roles
-+ Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
-+ Database Administrator: Manages database design, indexing, and optimizations.
-+ DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
-+ QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
-+ Project Manager: Makes sure a product or its part is delivered on time and within budget